eagletrt/micro-libs/docs/min-heap/heap-handler.md

 - `compare`: A pointer to a function that should compare two items of the heap
 - `data`: The actual array of data

+!!!
+NOTE
     The array of data is actually one item bigger than the specified capacity because the last element is used as swap space during the heap operations.

 The compare function should return `-1` if the value of first item has to be considered less than the the value of the second, `0` if they are equal and `1` otherwise.